ying-teaching/rn/docs/ch04/README.md

 - State hook: a state hook adds a local state to a component.
 You can have multiple state hook for multiple local states.
 Any state change triggers the component to `updating` stage.
 - Effect hook: an effect hook is used to define operations triggered by component lifecyle stage changes.
 It is for a "side effect" operation.
 Data fetching, data subscription and UI manipulation operations are "side effects" because they are not belong to component rendering but need to be performed when a component is in `mounting` or `updating` stages.
 It may need to clear resources when the component is in `unmounting` stage.

+Because a component is defined by its props and state, **data fected by effect hook will be applied to component using the state hook to change the component UI**.

 In addition to the built-in hooks, you can create custom hooks that manage stateful logic and resue them in different components.
 Due to the functional nature of the hooks, hooks are reused for their logic, not their states.
 The state of each component is independent.